 How to apply

-The Social Tech Seed investment programme offers early-stage investment to entrepreneurs who are looking to develop new ventures using digital for social impact.
+The Social Tech Seed grant-funding programme offers early-stage investment to entrepreneurs and charitable organisations that are looking to develop new projects using digital for social impact.
 This programme provides funding and support to help entrepreneurs nurture, develop and test their ideas.

 - Grant funding, typically between £15,000 and £50,000, to support entrepreneurs in developing their ideas into a robust prototype